What to Know About Modular Homes

 - Home loans for modular homes are usually the same as site-built homes.

 - Home insurance for modular homes is the same as site-built homes.

 Let’s start with the benefits of building modular homes, making this type of home very appealing to buyers.
 These include:

 Modular Homes Now Have Higher Quality

-Modular home manufacturing has improved significantly in recent years and can often compete toe-to-toe with the standard stick-built home.
-In fact, sometimes the quality can actually be better when compared to some stick builders.
+Modular home manufacturing has improved significantly in recent years and can often compete with the traditional stick-built home.
+Sometimes the quality can be better when compared to some stick builders.

-Problems can occur from this kind of neglect, but it is only years down the road you find out about it.
+Problems can occur from this kind of neglect, but only years down the road do you find out about it.

 Speed Of Construction With Modular Homes